DirkMueller8/RowingHistory/READme.md

         }
 ```

-The data is held in a `List<T>` generic collection where T is a type parameter, in this case, the custom class RowingData
+The data is held in a `List<T>` generic collection where T is a type parameter, in this case, the custom class `PowerRowingData`has the fields

 ```csharp
         public DateTime Date { get; set; }